,

 Impact in Reading

-• Guided reading ensure that all children are exposed to high-level questioning and responses from the best readers in the class.
+• Reading lessons ensure that all children are exposed to high-level questioning.

-• Guided reading ensures that all children in the class are exposed to challenging vocabulary, and pre-teaching enables children to understand words without affecting fluency.
+• Reading lessons ensure that all children in the class are exposed to challenging vocabulary, and pre-teaching enables children to understand words without affecting fluency.

-• Children feel supported by 1-1 reading sessions with a range of adults throughout the school such as senior leaders, chair of governors , reading volunteers and teaching assistants.
+• Children feel supported by 1-1 reading sessions with a range of adults.

-• Parents have the opportunity to provide comments and feedback in home reading journals Y1-5, which help teachers to provide appropriate home reading books.
+• Parents have the opportunity to provide comments and feedback in home reading journals EYFS and Key Stage 1.

 • Children have many opportunities to read for pleasure.